All fractional Shapiro steps in the RSJ model with two Josephson harmonics: Two harmonics in the current-phase relation

-The argument of the sine in Eq.\ (\ref{j1}) contains phase shift between external ac signal and internal Josephson oscillations.
+The argument of the sine in Eq.\ (\ref{j1}) contains phase shift between the external ac signal and internal Josephson oscillations.
 This shift can be arbitrary (formally, due to arbitrary value of the phase $\beta$), hence the sine in Eq.\ (\ref{j1}) varies between $-1$ and $1$, which corresponds to the step in the CVC.
+The phase $\beta$ determines the specific point on the step (if consider the CVC choosing the current $j_\mathrm{dc}$ as an independent variable, then $\beta$ adjusts as we move along the range of the current values corresponding to the step).
 In the first order of the perturbation theory, the two-harmonic CPR thus produces the series of fractional Shapiro steps of type $\pm1/k$ (with integer $k>1$) with amplitudes

 In particular, if $k = 2$ Eq.\ (\ref{steps1m}) reproduces formula (72) from Ref.\ \cite{Fominov2022.PhysRevB.106.134514} up to the redefinition of variables.
 At arbitrary $k>1$, this result is equivalent to Eq.\ (35) from Ref.\ \cite{Ilyashenko2011}.